stackforge/satori/README.rst

            private:
                10.1.1.156

 Documentation
 =============

-Additional documentation is located in the `doc` directory and is hosted at http://satori.readthedocs.org/.
+Additional documentation is located in the ``doc/`` directory and is hosted at http://satori.readthedocs.org/.

 Start Hacking